shpml/fundamentals/05_chapter/08_assesment.md

 3) Add a float of left and a margin of 8% to the `div`s that have a class of "card."

-4) Now, go ahead and create a nav bar with two links, "Instructions" and "Game."
-Add in your anchor and nav elements at the very beginning of your body tags.
+4) Now, create a nav bar with two links, "Instructions" and "Game."
+Add in your `anchor` and `nav` elements at the very beginning of your body tags.

 **NOTE**: You'll want to use hashtags to create empty links for now!